Christmas Island Red Crab

 The crab’s reproductive strategy has fascinated millions around the world.
 At the start of the rainy season, the usually solitary crab leaves its burrow and heads for the ocean.
-It does this even though it’s a land crab, for land crabs still need to lay their eggs in water.
-Eventually, millions of these crabs make their way inexorably toward the coasts of Christmas and Cocos Islands.
-Depending on where the crab lives on the island, this can take about a week.
+It does this even though it’s a land crab because land crabs still need to lay their eggs in water.
+Eventually, millions of these crabs make their way toward the coasts of Christmas and Cocos Islands.
+Depending on where the crab lives on the island, this journey can take about a week.

 Males arrive first and dig burrows, and females join them later.
 After they mate in the burrow, the male leaves.
 The female starts producing eggs and keeps them in a special brood pouch on her abdomen for about two weeks.
 Then, before dawn, just when the high tide turns during the moon’s last quarter, she leaves the burrow and shakes her eggs into the water.
 Scientists have not figured out how the female knows to release her eggs at this precise time.

 When the eggs hatch, the larvae join the clouds of plankton in the ocean.
 If they’re not eaten, it takes about a month for them to develop into tiny megalopae, then very tiny crabs.
 Then, they leave the water and make their way to the center of the island.
 This too can take a week or longer.
-They’ll hide under leaf litter, under rocks or tree branches.
-They will be old enough to join the yearly migration when they’re four or five years old and can enjoy a lifespan of 20 to 30 years.
+They’ll hide under leaf litter, rocks, or tree branches.
+They will be old enough to join the yearly migration when they’re four or five years old.
+These crabs have a lifespan of 20 to 30 years.

 Despite its great numbers, Christmas Island red crabs are not considered edible, at least not edible to humans.

-Despite the invasion of the yellow crazy ant, the population of the Christmas Island red crab is counted as around 43.7 million individuals, and it helps that a female produces up to 100,000 eggs during the breeding season.
+Despite the invasion of the yellow crazy ant, the population of the Christmas Island red crab is counted as over 44 million individuals, perhaps 50 million, and it helps that a female produces up to 100,000 eggs during the breeding season.
 The crab’s status remains of least concern.
-One of the facts that contribute to these great numbers is the extinction of Maclear’s rat, which used to keep the crab’s numbers in check.View all 96 animals that start with C
+One of the facts that contribute to these great numbers is the extinction of Maclear’s rat, which used to keep the crab’s numbers in check.View all 235 animals that start with C

 Christmas Island Red Crab FAQs (Frequently Asked Questions)